transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 14.momentum
-+ Description

-Momentum for gradient descent update.
-Should be bet ween 0 and 1.
-Only used when solver='sgd'.
+"Momentum for gradient descent update.
+Should be bet\n             ween 0 and 1.
+Only        used when solver='sgd'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |